 Spink County South Dakota lawns and turf over 4 years ago

 I have clovers in my lawn,, I am wondering if I can get control with 2-4D or 2-4d Banvel mix?
 Thank you

 Spink County South Dakota horticulture over 3 years ago

 I recently purchased chicks that I will grow for laying eggs.
 In their pen I use pine chips.
 I’m wondering if I can use the pine chip and chicken manure mix as fertilizer around my 4 year old apple trees.
 Can I dump the pine/manure mix directly around the trees as a mulch/fertilizer without going through a composting routine?

-Spink County South Dakota over 1 year ago
+Spink County South Dakota almost 2 years ago

 Hello!
 I have found myself with extra Karl Forester Grass and would like to grow it in containers.
 How can I keep these alive through the winter?
 I could move them inside, and have both heated and unheated buildings available.
 When should they be trimmed back?
 Should it be watered through the winter?
 How deep must my containers/soil be?
 I typically use crushed cans in the bottom of my pots so I don't need so much potting soil, and to make the containers lighter, but perhaps a perennial grass needs more soil to establish its roots.
 I would be interested in any information about growing perennials in containers, but specifically Karl Forester grass at this time.
 Thank you for your advice!

 Spink County South Dakota over 2 years ago